TomMuc1/Dump1090-Daily-Aircraft-Report/README.md

-# Dump1090-Daily-Aircraft-Counter
+# Dump1090-Daily-Aircraft-Report

-short script that counts daily aircrafts reported from dump1090 and sends auto-email every day.
+short script that daily reports aircrafts from dump1090 and sends auto-email every day.

 php-install - if not already installed: